DEVOTIONALS

 we will replace selfishness with an attitude of giving.
 Why?

-(the greatest Giver).
-Jesus will gain more control of our
+When we voluntarily give Jesus more control of our thoughts

-Instead of trying to incorporate Jesus into the our way of living,
+Instead of trying to incorporate Jesus into our way of living,

 we need to delight in immersing ourselves into the lifestyle He